dmalenic/mc14500b/README.md

 Some of the following demo programs are taken from the [MC14500B Industrial Control Unit Handbook](https://bitsavers.org/components/motorola/14500/MC14500B_Industrial_Control_Unit_Handbook_1977.pdf), or they are a combination of examples from the book.

-Few are adapted from the programs provided with the original [MC14500B Simulator](https://www.linurs.org/index.html).
+Few are adapted from the programs provided with the original Urs Lindegger's [MC14500B Simulator](https://www.linurs.org/index.html).

 Others are my original work.